Donte Jackson (American football)

-Donte Kenneth Jackson (born November 8, 1995) is an American football cornerback for the Carolina Panthers of the National Football League (NFL).
-He played college football at LSU, and was selected in the second round of the 2018 NFL Draft by the Panthers.
+Donte Darius Jackson (born November 8, 1995) is an American professional football cornerback for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the LSU Tigers, and was selected by the Carolina Panthers in the second round of the 2018 NFL draft.

-Early years
+Early life

 Jackson attended Riverdale High School in Jefferson, Louisiana.
 He committed to Louisiana State University (LSU) to play college football.

 College career

 Jackson played at LSU from 2015 to 2017 under head coaches Les Miles and Ed Orgeron.
-After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL Draft.
+After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL draft.
 During his career he had 110 tackles, four interceptions and one sack.
 Jackson was an accomplished sprinter on LSU's track and field team.
 He has personal bests of 6.63 and 10.22 in the 60 and 100 meters, respectively.
 He was named the fastest player in college football in 2017.

 Professional career

+Pre-draft

-On January 9, 2018, Jackson released a statement on his Twitter account announcing his decision to forgo his remaining eligibility to enter the 2018 NFL Draft.
+On January 9, 2018, Jackson released a statement on his Twitter account announcing his decision to forgo his remaining eligibility to enter the 2018 NFL draft.
 He attended the NFL Scouting Combine in Indianapolis and performed the majority of drills before developing cramps.
 Jackson's 40-yard dash tied Tulane's Parry Nickerson and Ohio State's Denzel Ward for the best time among all players at the NFL Combine.

 On April 4, 2018, Jackson participated at LSU's pro day and performed the 40-yard dash (4.31s), 20-yard dash (2.54s), (1.54s), vertical jump (37"), and broad jump (10'2").
 At the conclusion of the pre-draft process, he was projected to be a second round pick by NFL draft experts and scouts.
 He was ranked as the sixth best cornerback prospect in the draft by DraftScout.com and NFL analyst Mike Mayock.

+Carolina Panthers

-The Carolina Panthers selected Jackson in the second round with the 55th overall pick in the 2018 NFL Draft.
+The Carolina Panthers selected Jackson in the second round (55th overall) of the 2018 NFL draft.
 He was the sixth cornerback drafted in 2018.